bearfighting/schema-transformation-toolkit/docs/development/capabilities-and-loss.md

 The exact type names can change.
 The important rule is that callers should be able to inspect route-level preservation and loss facts without reverse-engineering them from free-form docs.

-## Runtime Capability Matching

-Because different parser and generator combinations will need different IR sets, capability matching should happen at runtime.

-That planner should determine:

-- whether a parser can satisfy a generator directly
-- whether optional IRs can also be preserved on this route
-- whether a transformer is required to bridge the gap
-- which semantic losses are inherent to the selected chain

-Examples:

-- `typescript -> json-schema` may only require `Shape IR`
-- `json-schema -> json-schema` should preserve `Constraint IR` when available
-- `json -> json-schema` may produce `Value IR` and infer `Shape IR`, but have no `Constraint IR` unless a later enrichment step exists

-This means capability matching is not only about format compatibility.
-It is also about truthfully describing what semantic layers survive the route.

 ## Diagnostics Policy